 Cancerous tumors possess hundreds of mutations in the gene that has the ability to turn a normal cell into a cancer cell.
 These mutated cancer-causing genes are known as oncogenes.
 The solution doesn’t appear to be in the gene.
 The genetic mutations and the activation of oncogenes seem to be more an effect rather than the cause.

-Researchers are now starting to revitalize a theory that has been around for almost a hundred years, The Warburg Effect describing the abnormal metabolic behavior of cancer cells.
-Tumors lack metabolic versatility and depend largely on glucose for energy.
+Researchers are now starting to revitalize a theory that has been around for almost a hundred years, The Warburg Effect describes the abnormal metabolic behavior of cancer cells.
+Tumors lack metabolic versatility, depending largely on glucose for energy.
 Dietary carbohydrates and simple sugars turn into glucose which feeds the tumor and promotes metastasis.
 Blood glucose is directly correlated to tumor growth.
-(Sources: https://www.ncbi.nlm.nih.gov/pubmed/14520474 and https://europepmc.org/abstract/med/18797358).

 Cancer cells have damaged mitochondria, the “powerhouse” of the cell.
-The cause for cancer seems to be stemming more from a damaged mitochondria rather than mutated genes.
+The cause of cancer seems to be stemming more from a damaged mitochondria rather than mutated genes.

 The ketogenic diet shuts down the fuel supply of cancer cells.
 They are poorly equipped to convert ketones into energy.
 A ketogenic diet has the potential of restoring mitochondrial activity leading to either cancer cell death or changing them into normal, healthy cells.